srajankharvi/Future-Map/README.md

-# Future Map — Career & Course Guidance System
+# Future Map — AI-Powered Career & Course Guidance Platform

 Future Map is a full-stack web application that helps students discover their ideal career path and educational programs based on their skills, academic performance, and education level.
-It features AI-powered interview preparation, personalized roadmaps, and a smart recommendation engine.
+It features AI-powered mock interviews, personalized learning roadmaps, and a smart recommendation engine.

 ---